How Firms Chase Profit

 High street shops with "closing down" signs every six months

-Bonus: Economists vs Accountants
+IB Economics Course Bonus: Economists vs Accountants

-Here’s a question your IB teacher might test you on: economists treat normal profit as a cost - because if you’re not earning at least that, there’s no reason to stay in business.
+Here’s a question your IB Economics teacher might test you on: economists treat normal profit as a cost - because if you’re not earning at least that, there’s no reason to stay in business.

 Accountants?
 They just look at pounds and pence, not opportunity cost.

-Recap: Why This All Matters for Market Power
+Recap for your IB Economics Course: Why This All Matters for Market Power

 Understanding TR, TC, MR, MC, AR, AC isn’t just for graphs and diagrams.
 It shows us how firms behave - especially in different market structures.
 What matters is to understand how things work.